Association Domino

 Sounded Bodies Festival

-Sounded Bodies is a festival showcasing Croatian and regional artists who explore the relationship between sound and movement through innovative choreography and performance.
-It supports the local dance scene by commissioning new works, hosting international companies, and offering educational workshops to foster artist exchange and development.
+Sounded Bodies is a festival showcasing Croatian and other regional artists who explore the relationship between sound and movement through innovative choreography and performance.
+Domino supports the local dance scene by commissioning new works, hosting international companies, and offering educational workshops to foster artist exchange and development, including with festival like Sounded Bodies.

 Resources